Caroline Mortimer: Career

 Her television credits include: 1965's A Little Temptation, in which she co-starred with Denholm Elliott and Barbara Jefford, 1966's Intrigue, an industrial espionage series in which she played Val, the hero's assistant/girlfriend, The Saint ("The Organisation Man", 1968), Menace, Spy Trap and The Death of Adolf Hitler.
 In 1974 she played Alice Vavasor in six episodes of The Pallisers.
 Her other television work includes Within These Walls, Rumpole of the Bailey ("Rumpole and the Bubble Reputation", 1988), Looking For Clancy, Marked Personal, Space: 1999, The Cleopatras (1983) and an appearance as Emily Murray in one episode of the 1991 BBC television series The House of Eliott.

-Personal life and death
+Personal life

 In the 1960s, she had a relationship with the married actor Leslie Phillips.
 She married the actor John Bennett in 1979.
 They had two sons, one of whom is deceased.
 Her husband died in April 2005.

 Mortimer died in September 2020 at the age of 78.